dojo/framework/docs/en/resource/supplemental.md

 ## The Transform Property

-The `transform` property is used to convert the data returned by the `read` function to the format expected by the widget.
+The `transform` property is used to convert data returned by the `read` function into the format expected by the widget.
 When a widget uses the standard `data` middleware, `transform` is an optional property.
-However, when a widget creates a typed middleware using the `createDataMiddleware` function, it becomes a required property and is typed via a generic to ensure that the correct data format is created by the transform config.
+However, when a widget creates a typed middleware using the `createDataMiddleware` function, it becomes a required property and is typed via a generic to ensure that the correct data format is created by the transform configuration.

 The transform is transparent and occurs in the middleware before data is returned to the widget.
 When performing queries on the resource, a reverse transform is used to convert the widget values back to the source values provided.